-- If your student is a non-graduating resident NOT participating in an APPROVED activity, your student is expected to check out no later than 48 hours after completing his/her last regularly scheduled exam.
-If extenuating circumstances prevent him/her from meeting this deadline your student must submit a written request to his/her Area Director for approval to remain in his/her room.
+- If your student is a non-graduating resident NOT participating in an APPROVED activity, your student is expected to check out no later than 48 hours after completing their last regularly scheduled exam.
+If extenuating circumstances prevent them from meeting this deadline your student must submit a written request to their Area Director for approval to remain in their room.
 These written requests must be received by the Area Director by the last day of classes.
-If approved, your student will be charged $20.00 for each day that he/she stays in his/her room after the 48 hour period.
+If approved, your student will be charged $30.00 for each day that they stay in their room after the 48 hour period.
 Residents approved to stay late will be billed for any appropriate charges.
 Your student’s Area Director will approve or deny the request as quickly as possible.

 - To insure a smooth check out, please be sure that your student follows the instructions listed in this document.